sinatra/sinatra.github.com/one-oh-faq.markdown

    testing environment under each of these frameworks.

  * `Sinatra::Default` is obsolete; use `Sinatra::Base` instead.
-   `Sinatra::Base` acts more like `Sinatra::Default` in development mode.
+   `Sinatra::Base` acts more like `Sinatra::Default` in 1.0.
+For
-   For example, static file serving and sexy development error pages are enabled by default.
+   example, static files and error handlers are enabled by default in all environment and classy development error pages are enabled in development environments.

  * Auto-requiring template libraries in the `erb`, `builder`, `haml`, and `sass` methods is obsolete due to thread-safety issues.
 You must